stevehanphoto/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This project was built for the Udacity React Nanodegree's React Fundamentals section of the course.
-This is a bookshelf app that lets you to organize books that you have read.
+This is a bookshelf web app that lets you to organize books that you have read.
+The project uses React Router and PropTypes for typechecking in child components.

 ## Instructions to run:

-This project is hosted at [https://udacity-myreads-stevehan.netlify.app/](https://udacity-myreads-stevehan.netlify.app/)
+This project is deployed for you try out at [https://udacity-myreads-stevehan.netlify.app/](https://udacity-myreads-stevehan.netlify.app/)

-The project uses [Node.js](https://nodejs.org/en/) and the Create-React-App starter.
-Once Node is installed you can install the app locally by running:
+If you like to run the app locally first install [Node.js](https://nodejs.org/en/) if you don't already have it installed.
+Once Node is installed you can install the app by running:
 ```
 git clone https://github.com/stevehanphoto/reactnd-project-myreads-starter.git
 ```